bugsbugsbux/notes-on-nix/notes-on-nix.md

 Building, also called realising, is the execution of the standardized form (a "\*.drv" file in the store) of a derivation, the recipe for a package.
-- Calling `nixos-rebuild switch` builds the necessary packages as specified in the NixOS config;
+- Calling `nixos-rebuild` in its various forms builds the necessary packages as specified in the NixOS config;
 - `nix-env --install some-package` builds the specified package and its dependencies.
-- A single file containing a derivation can be built with `nix-build ./myderivation.nix`,
+- A single file evaluating to a derivation or a package function with default arguments, can be built with `nix-build ./myderivation.nix`,
 - however, it is also possible to just instantiate it (create the store derivation) with `nix-instantiate ./myderivation.nix`
-- or even just evaluate it (no instantiation) with `nix-instantiate --eval ./myderivation.nix`.
+- or even just to evaluate it (no instantiation) with `nix-instantiate --eval ./myderivation.nix`.
 The filename may be omitted if it is `./default.nix`.

 A builder will *not run* if neither the derivation nor its dependencies changed; instead it simply returns the old result.
-Avoid creating derivations like
+Here is an example of a derivation where nix cannot determine from the derivation itself whether to rebuild:
 `pkgs.runCommand "DRV_NAME" {} "${pkgs.coreutils}/bin/date > $out"`
-where nix cannot determine with these rules whether to rebuild.

 Moreover, a package won't build if, for example, it is marked as broken, having security issues, not targeting the current platform, or not